hcsalmon1/TypeGo/README.md

 Believe it or not, this actually started as a joke project and then became feasible the more I worked on it.
 Go uses ':=' style inferred types all the time, so it may as well not even be a statically typed language, as it removes most of the benefits.
 I joked about making 'TypeGo', to actually make it statically typed.
 Like Typescript and Javascript.
-I also decided to decided to fix other problems in the language too.
+I also decided to fix other problems in the language too.

 From my experience in the language, I found Go has 3 main problems:
 1. Inferred types 99% of the time and the language punishes specifying types or makes it impossible